forsbergapp/app_portfolio/README.md

 # Installation

-	Full documentation in /apps/common/src/jsdoc/guide or in presentation app when installed together with JSDoc generated documentation
+	Full documentation in /apps/common/public/documents or in presentation app when installed

 	WINDOWS DEVELOPMENT